Nahin6/event_management_system_with_php/README.md

 - **Event List:** http://eventmanagementsystems.42web.io/events/list.php
 - **Create Event:** http://eventmanagementsystems.42web.io/events/add.php

-## 🛠️ site may ask for unsafe browsing to view the website since its a free hosting without any ssl certificate
+## 🛠️ site may ask for unsafe browsing to view the website since its a free hosting without any ssl certificate in that case please click this unsafe site from the waring.
+Thankyou

 ## 🛠️ Technologies Used